 - A product or service reveal

-In a Q&A session, the main purpose is to allow the audience an opportunity to ask questions.
-Experian uses live video for chatting with clients about ways to improve their credit scores and answering questions about debt and credit.
+During a Q&A session, the main purpose is to allow the audience an opportunity to ask questions.
+Experian uses live video for chatting with clients about ways to improve their credit scores and to answer questions regarding debt and credit.

 One of the top brands using live streaming is the Ultimate Fighting Championship (UFC).
 It features Q&A Sessions with ring girls prior to matches and also streams behind-the-scenes weigh-ins.

 Auto brands are using live streaming to launch their latest cars.
 General Motors was the first to live-stream the roll-out of its Chevy Volt EV on Facebook.
 Apple live streams the launches of its latest products.

 Brands that embrace preparation and yet are willing to be flexible are more likely to be successful when it comes to live-streaming.